 When the lungs and throat dry out the mucus located there thickens, clogging your lungs delicate, cilia, hair-like cells responsible for sweeping debris from your lungs.
 This creates mucus buildup, which diminishes your lungs’ capacity for air, and can create chest congestion, as well.
 We strongly recommend going to a specialist who can help you investigate the cause of your obstruction or allergies so you can breathe through your nose, not your mouth.

-Here are some tips to temporarily relieve nasal congestion caused by allergies, helping you breathe freely and get back to using your built-in air filters:
+Here are some home remedies tips to temporarily relieve nasal congestion caused by allergies, acting like natural pain relievers and helping you breathe freely and get back to using your built-in air filters:

 1. Stay hydrated.